-1. We have audited the accompanying Standalone Financial Statements of Central Bank Of India (‘the Bank'), which comprise the Balance Sheet as at 31st March 2025, the Profit and Loss Account and the Cash Flows Statement for the year then ended, and Notes to Standalone Financial Statements including a summary of significant accounting policies and other explanatory information in which are included the returns for the year ended on that date of the Head Office, 13 Zones and
+1. We have audited the accompanying Standalone Financial Statements of Central Bank Of India ("the Bank"), which comprise the Balance Sheet as at March 31,2026, the Profit and Loss Account and the Cash Flows Statement for the year then ended, and Notes to Standalone Financial Statements including a summary of significant accounting policies and other explanatory information in which are included the returns for the year ended on that date of

 ii.
-1549 branches and other offices audited by respective Statutory Branch Auditors.
+1952 branches and other offices audited by respective Statutory Branch Auditors;

-The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India.
-Also incorporated in the Balance Sheet, the Profit and Loss Account and the Cash Flows Statement are the returns from 2976 branches which have not been subjected to audit.
-These unaudited branches account for 24.22 per cent of advances, 43.27 per cent of deposits, 18.15 per cent of interest income and 38.16 per cent of interest expenses.
+The branches audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India (RBI).
+Also incorporated in the Balance Sheet, the Profit and Loss Account and the Cash Flows Statement are the returns from 2613 branches which have not been subjected to audit.
+These unaudited branches account for 19.26% of advances, 38.50% of deposits, 21.94% of interest income and 35.77% of interest expenses.

 b) the Profit and Loss Account, read with the notes thereon shows a true balance of profit for the year ended on that date; and